by Milos Pokimica

 Anxiety is very common.

 In my practice, part of what I will discuss when explaining treatment options is the important role of diet in managing all types of mental illness.
 It is a root cause of most mental illnesses that are not genetic if there are no underlined phycological traumas or issues.
 In most cases, depression is caused by chronic inflammation in the brain.
+According to some studies (Gautam et al., 2012), oxidative stress is a condition where there is an imbalance between the production of free radicals and the ability of the antioxidant system to neutralize them.

 In addition to healthy guidelines such as avoidance of psychoactive substances and limiting or avoiding alcohol and caffeine, there are many other dietary considerations that can help relieve anxiety.
 For example, complex carbohydrates are metabolized more slowly and thus help maintain a more even blood sugar level.
 If you are suffering from chronic hypoglycemia attacks you are also suffering from post-traumatic stress disorder.
 When sugar drops below normal levels your brain cells begin to die off and this triggers survival mechanisms that if not corrected could leave to post-traumatic stress disorder.
 In experimental conditions with mice, this has been shown repeatedly.